munsta2/Shadows-of-Orosveil/content/World/Locations/Stone Hold.md

 ### Basic Information
 ---
 **Region**: [[Valtheron]]

 **Type**: Fortress city

-**Population**: Approximately 15,000, predominantly dwarves with a mix of humans and gnomes    tttttttttttttttttttttttttttttttttttttttttttttttttt
+**Population**: Approximately 15,000, predominantly dwarves with a mix of humans and gnomes

 ### Description
 ---